andraugust/andraugust.github.io/thermo-1.md

 $$

-It's mathematical properties are straightforward but important:
+Its mathematical properties are straightforward but important:

 * $$S$$ is monotonic, so maximizing $$\Omega$$ implies maximizing $$S$$, and vice versa.
 This means that $$\Omega$$ and $$S$$ share equilibria.
 * $$S \ge 0$$ because $$\Omega \ge 1$$.